 The company reports on two segments – FedEx Express and FedEx Freight – with other divisions categorised under ‘Other Income’.

-On 19 September 2024, FedEx posted disappointing results for the Q1 fiscal year 2025, which ended on 31 August 2024.
+On 19 September 2024, FedEx reported disappointing Q1 2025 results for the quarter ended 31 August 2024.
 Below are the key figures compared to last year’s corresponding period:

 Revenue by segment: